TheNaman47/RT_Camp_Twitter/README.md

 2. For Twitter Authentication and Data fetching [Abraham](https://github.com/abraham/twitteroauth).
 3. Simple [Bootstrap](http://getbootstrap.com/).

-Though the complete assignment is not over.
+Though the complete assignment is not over.The last part is still remaining and also one task of part 2.
 I am working on it.

 As soon as more work is done, it will get uploaded here.